 The point of failure or bug lies only in the vicinity of the component being tested with contract testing.
 Furthermore, it is easier to identify a specific API call or code line number because of the lower number of interfaces that the approach handles.
 This allows faster and easier debugging, thereby making contract testing a highly recommended model for microservices architecture-based applications.

 Test artifacts and scripts used for contract testing are repeatable or reusable.
 This adds to the faster execution timeline for future test scenarios.
 And creates more efficient and cost-effective testing strategies for upcoming applications upgrades or modifications.

 One of the significant advantages is that it is scalable with a low level of complexity.
 Since every modular component or microservice is independently tested against each other, there is no question or concern regarding the build pipelines facing exponential volume or a need to increase linearly over time.
 In addition, with minimal communication and effort, it is easier to scale up testing efforts considerably.

 Catch bugs earlier

-With contract testing, it is easier to assure better and seamless interoperability between systems.
-This makes contract testing a worthy choice and a must-have enterprise strategy.
-This is especially true for applications with microservices architecture, like in the case of modern SaaS product offerings.
+With contract testing, it is easier to assure better and seamless interoperability between systems and applications.
+This makes contract testing a worthy choice for applications with microservices architecture, as in the case of modern SaaS product offerings.

-It is, however, important to have a seamless end-to-end automated test management practice in place.
-This will help your business can truly leverage the power of test approaches like contract testing.
+It is, however, important to have a seamless end-to-end automated test management approach in place.
+This will help businesses leverage the power of test approaches like contract testing.
 Get in touch with us to experience ACCELQ, an innovative, codeless test automation platform that helps your business in achieving industry-leading quality goals.